What Is The Health Care Spending Account?

 Mileage and other transportation expenses are reimbursable if the transportation is primarily for, and essential to, receiving medical care.

 Mileage is reimbursable as long as a receipt, statement or bill validating your doctor visit is submitted with your claim requesting mileage reimbursement.
-The standard mileage rate for use of an automobile to obtain medically necessary health care (as described in IRS Code Section 213) is $0.17 for travel that takes place from 1/1/20 through 12/31/20 and $0.20 for travel that takes place from 1/1/19 through 12/31/19.
-To submit your claim for mileage to a health care appointment or pharmacy, calculate the mileage on the actual bill/receipt detailing the following: roundtrip mileage multiplied by $0.17 for 2020.
+The standard mileage rate for use of an automobile to obtain medically necessary health care (as described in IRS Code Section 213) is $0.16 for travel that takes place from 1/1/21 through 12/31/21 and $0.16.
+To submit your claim for mileage to a health care appointment or pharmacy, calculate the mileage on the actual bill/receipt detailing the following: roundtrip mileage multiplied by $0.16 for 2021.
 Make sure to include the name of the health care provider or pharmacy on the claim form.

 In addition to mileage reimbursement, you may seek reimbursement for parking and toll fees incurred as a result of travel for your medical appointment.
 Your claim should include a receipt for the toll and/or parking fee in addition to a bill or receipt from your health care provider validating your doctor’s visit.